amiradavoudi/Tracing/Readme.md

 The results show the average success rate w.r.t each toll price range [1, j], 1 <= j <= 10. <br>
 It takes about 240 hours to get the results; the needed space is about 1 GB.
 To facilitate the quick generation of the figure, we also provide the file *generate-figure6-c-condensed.py*, which takes a subset of the precomputed average success rates as input and generates the figure.
-It takes about 60 minutes to get the result. <br>
+It takes about 4 hours and 30 minutes to get the result. <br>
 Figure 6(c) demonstrates that the ASR increases as the toll price range gets larger.
 The ASR increases from zero to almost 15%. <br>
 The result is shown in Figure 6(c), Section 8.